redis/redis-om-node/README.md

 ## 👊 Combining RedisJSON and RediSearch

-One final note.
-All of the search capabilities of RediSearch that Redis OM exposes work with Hashes.
-But, RediSearch also plays nice with RedisJSON.
+One final note: All of the search capabilities of RediSearch that Redis OM exposes work with Hashes.
+However, RediSearch also plays nice with RedisJSON.
 All you need to do to use search with RedisJSON is to enable it in the schema:

 ```javascript